waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Start Turn: 6994
 - Current Position: Olivine Gym (5, 5)
 - Plan:
     1. Swap Calcifer (QUILAVA) to the lead position.
+(In progress: swapping KIMCHI and Calcifer)
     2. Move to (5, 4) and face UP to talk to Jasmine at (5, 3).
     3. Defeat Jasmine using Calcifer's FLAME WHEEL.